taherahmadi/WCS/README.md

      * data : this field can have different types based on your own message files or common ROS messages like odometry or occupancygrid or laserscan . for every message type you want to use you have to create one Data_*.msg file.

-  Next you have to add all Data_*.msg that you want to add_message_files in the CMakeLists.txt of this package if Data_*.msg depends on a package named mypackage then you need to add mypackage to generate_messages in the CMakeLists.txt of this package
+  Next you have to add all Data_*.msg that you want to add_message_files in the CMakeLists.txt of this package if Data_*.msg depends on a package named mypackage then you need to add mypackage to generate_messages in the CMakeLists.txt of this package.

-  Data_sample.msg and sample_package and sample_message.msg are good examples.
+  Data_Sample.msg in communication_node and sample_message.msg in sample_package are good examples.

 * 2- setting up message handler: